Program Description • Spring 2019

 travel (included in program fee).
 Travel sites include:

 Tikal A famous Mayan archeological site in the jungle of northern Guatemala, Tikal was a major urban center of the Americas, behind only Mexico and Peru in influence in the third and fourth centuries.
 Giant pyramids and other structures remain for students to climb and explore.

 Panajachel A unique town that provides a gateway to Lake Atitlán, a 12-mile mountain lake over 300 feet deep and surrounded by volcanoes, with many villages situated on its shores.

-Pacific Coast A short getaway to the coastal town of San José in Guatemala will introduce you to a new landscape and climate in Latin America which include the black volcanic sand beaches.
+Pacific Coast A short getaway to the coastal town of San José in Guatemala will introduce you to a new climate and landscape in Latin America which include the black volcanic sand beaches.

 Guatemala City “Contrast” best describes this capital city.
 History, modernity, poverty and wealth are just some of what one can expect to experience.

 The program begins with orientation at SEMILLA.
-The semester is divided into 3- and 4-week blocks during which students work intensively at ministry sites or study Spanish at the language school.
+The semester is divided into alternating blocks during which students work intensively at ministry sites or study Spanish at the language school.
 Program concludes with debriefing and preparation for re-entry at SEMILLA.
 Spring Break is the week before Easter (Semana Santa).

 The group will tentatively depart for Guatemala on January 26th and return on May 16th, 2019.
 Guatemala Term does not conflict with on-campus interim at Bethel.

 Nov.
 13th Study Abroad Orientation

 January Final Program Payment with Spring 2019 Bill